Skip to main content

 If you're planning to buy new appliances in 2025, there's a major development you need to know about.

-Expect higher prices and fewer deals in the coming months.
+That said, expect higher prices and fewer deals in the months ahead.

 As someone who regularly speaks with top industry leaders and analyzes real-world pricing trends, I’ll walk you through: